Casey Herman

 DIGITAL ART

-I didn't discover my interest in art and sculpture until just before retirement, having spent most of my working life as a pilot.
+I didn't discover my interest in art and sculpture until just before retirement, having spent most of my working life last century as a pilot.
 Life after flying - and before retirement - (see below) exposed me to computers.
-My delight on discovering that Photoshop would allow the malicious yet nondestructive distortion of the (film) photos I'd shot years earlier was overwhelming.

 METAL SCULPTURE